KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\accounts\models.py:51`

 **Description**:
-The `Account.__repr__` method in the `Account` class is designed to provide a string representation of an `Account` object, which is typically used for debugging and logging purposes within the EeazyCRM application.
+The `Account.__repr__` method in the `Account` class is used to provide a string representation of the Account object.
+It is automatically called by Python when we try to print the object or when we use it in a string context.

 ---